 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
 Follow the procedure listed in the Before working inside your system. - 3.
-Remove the system board. - (i) NOTE: The procedure to remove the liquid cooling rear I/O board and rear I/O board is same.
+Remove the system board.

 - 1. Using a Phillips # 2 screwdriver, remove the screws that secure the LAN on Motherboard (LOM) card and rear I/O board to the system board. - 2.
 Holding the edges, pull the LOM card or rear I/O board to disconnect from the connector on the system board.